DS-Homebrew/DLDI/README.md

 	- Use `ak2_sd` instead
 - `TTCARDIOLibrary`: DSTT v1
     - Taken from TTMenu 1.18
-	- Only known DSTT DLDI to support non-SDHC drivers
+	- Only known DSTT DLDI to support non-SDHC cards
 	- Due to how DSTT functions, using this as an autoboot will break SDHC support
 	- `DSTTDLDIboyakkeyver` is recommended, but that driver has the opposite problem
 - `ttio_fwdump`: DSTT firmware dump